zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ## Task 4: Check for long running transactions

-1. In the source database SQL window, enter the following script, and then click Run Script:
+1. In the source database SQL window, enter the following script, and then click **Run Statement**:

     ```
     <copy>select start_scn, start_time from gv$transaction where start_scn < (select max(start_scn) from dba_capture);</copy>